hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_odbc.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Data Factory Linked Service Odbc.
+* `name` - (Required) Specifies the name of the Data Factory Linked Service ODBC.
 Changing this forces a new resource to be created.
 Must be unique within a data factory.
 See the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/data-factory/naming-rules) for all restrictions.

-* `resource_group_name` - (Required) The name of the resource group in which to create the Data Factory Linked Service Odbc.
+* `resource_group_name` - (Required) The name of the resource group in which to create the Data Factory Linked Service ODBC.
 Changing this forces a new resource

 * `data_factory_id` - (Optional) The Data Factory ID in which to associate the Linked Service with.
 Changing this forces a new resource.

-* `data_factory_name` - (Optional) The Data Factory name in which to associate the Linked Service with.
-Changing this forces a new resource.

--> **Note:** This property has been deprecated in favour of the `data_factory_id` property and will be removed in version 3.0 of the provider.

--> **Note:** At least one of `data_factory_id` or `data_factory_name` must be set.

 * `connection_string` - (Required) The connection string in which to authenticate with ODBC.

 * `basic_authentication` - (Optional) A `basic_authentication` block as defined below.

-* `description` - (Optional) The description for the Data Factory Linked Service Odbc.
+* `description` - (Optional) The description for the Data Factory Linked Service ODBC.

-* `integration_runtime_name` - (Optional) The integration runtime reference to associate with the Data Factory Linked Service Odbc.
+* `integration_runtime_name` - (Optional) The integration runtime reference to associate with the Data Factory Linked Service ODBC.

-* `annotations` - (Optional) List of tags that can be used for describing the Data Factory Linked Service Odbc.
+* `annotations` - (Optional) List of tags that can be used for describing the Data Factory Linked Service ODBC.

-* `parameters` - (Optional) A map of parameters to associate with the Data Factory Linked Service Odbc.
+* `parameters` - (Optional) A map of parameters to associate with the Data Factory Linked Service ODBC.

-* `additional_properties` - (Optional) A map of additional properties to associate with the Data Factory Linked Service Odbc.
+* `additional_properties` - (Optional) A map of additional properties to associate with the Data Factory Linked Service ODBC.

 ---

 A `basic_authentication` block supports the following:

-* `username` - (Required) The username which can be used to authenticate to the Odbc endpoint.
+* `username` - (Required) The username which can be used to authenticate to the ODBC endpoint.

-* `password` - (Required) The password associated with the username, which can be used to authenticate to the Odbc endpoint.
+* `password` - (Required) The password associated with the username, which can be used to authenticate to the ODBC endpoint.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the Data Factory Odbc Linked Service.
+* `id` - The ID of the Data Factory ODBC Linked Service.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Data Factory Odbc Linked Service.
+* `create` - (Defaults to 30 minutes) Used when creating the Data Factory ODBC Linked Service.
-* `update` - (Defaults to 30 minutes) Used when updating the Data Factory Odbc Linked Service.
+* `update` - (Defaults to 30 minutes) Used when updating the Data Factory ODBC Linked Service.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Data Factory Odbc Linked Service.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Data Factory ODBC Linked Service.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Data Factory Odbc Linked Service.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Data Factory ODBC Linked Service.

 ## Import

-Data Factory Odbc Linked Service's can be imported using the `resource id`, e.g.
+Data Factory ODBC Linked Service's can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_data_factory_linked_service_odbc.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/example/providers/Microsoft.DataFactory/factories/example/linkedservices/example